-Agency theory Jensen and Meckling (1976) contended that there is a conflict management between (agent) and principal.
+Agency theory Jensen and Meckling (1976) contended that there is a conflict management (agent) between and principal.
 This conflict brings into asymmetry information among them.
-Besides, Eisenhardt (1989) argues that one assumptions agency theory's information assumption, which brings asymmetry information.
-Thus, Principal need a higher quality of accounting information to reduce an information asymmetry (Krismiaji, Aryani, Suhardianto 2016).
+Besides, Eisenhardt (1989) argues that one agency theory's assumptions is of information assumption, which brings asymmetry information.
+Thus, Principal need a higher quality of accounting information to reduce an information asymmetry (Krismiaji, Aryani, and Suhardjanto 2016).
 The accounting information should minimize the conflict between agent and principle (Watts and Zimmerman 1986).
-It can be concluded accounting quality reduces principle-agent friction by reducing the asymmetry information.
-Previous studies have documented the importance of accounting quality.
-For example, Boulton, Smart, and Zutter (2011) conclude that accounting quality measured by earning quality has a significant effect on IPO under-pricing.
+It can be concluded that accounting quality reduces the principle-agent friction by reducing the asymmetry information.
+Previous studies have documented the important of accounting quality.
+For example, Boulton, Smart, and Zutter (2011) conclude that accounting q25 lity measured by earning quality has a significant effect on IPO under-pricing.
 Further, Penman and Zhang (2002) argue that one of the aspects to consider when investing in a company is accounting quality.
-Accounting quality is sustainability useful for firm's (Waroonkun and Ussahawanitchakit 2011).
+Accounting quality is useful for а firm's sustainability Ussahawanitchakit (Waroonkun and 201137

-Barth, Landsman, and Lang (2008) auality the accounting accounting measure ability to portray a firm performance and economic position.
-This definition emphasizes primarily on relevance of financial information (Verleun et al. 2011).
+Barth, Landsman, and Lang (2008) accounting define the quality as accounting measure ability to portray a firm performance and economic position.
+This definition emphasizes primarily on relevance 20 of financial information (Verleun et al. 2011).
 Besides, Penman and Zhang (2002) provide us with accounting quality, which focused on financial information reliability.
-Higher reliability of the financial statement should the stockholders protect from management's opportunistic behaviour (Penman and Zhang 2002).
+Higher reliability of the financial statement should protect the stockholders from management's opportunistic behaviour (Penman and Zhang 2002).
 Watts (2003) conclude that accounting quality links to benefit that stakeholders gained from the financial statement.
 Soderstrom and Sun (2007) provide us with a schematic framework of determinants of accounting quality.
-The accounting quality determined by an accounting standard, legal and political system, and financial reporting incentives (Soderstrom and Sun 2007).
-Therefore, IFRS-based accounting standard is expected to have higher relevance and reliability of accounting information (Soderstrom and Sun 2007).
+The accounting quality is determined by an accounting standard, legal and political system, and financial reporting incentives (Soderstrom and Sun 2007).
+Therefore, IFRS-based accounting standard is expected to have higher relevance and reliability of accounting information (Soderstrom and Sun 2607).
 However, there is an argument that a single set of the standard may not fit all settings and therefore, may not improve the financial statement relevancy and reliability (Soderstrom and Sun 2007).

-There are several measures accounting quality proposed by experts. example, accounting quality is measured by earning management and value relevance (Liu et al. 2011).
+There are several measures for accounting quality proposed by experts.
+For example, accounting quality is measured by earning management and value relevance (Liu et al. 2011).
 Besides, Callao, Jarne, and La (2007) use the financial statement comparability and value relevance to measure accounting quality.
-Further, Karampinis and Hevas (2011) apply the value relevance of accounting information and accounting conservatism to measure accounting quality.
+Further 71 Karampinis and Hevas (2011) apply the value relevance of accounting information and accounting conservatism to 16 neasure accounting quality.
 Therefore, it can be concluded that accounting quality could be measured by earning management, value relevance, comparability, and conservatism.
 There are a bundle of studies investigating factors affecting accounting quality.
-Several previous studies have identified several factors affecting the accounting quality: adoption of IFRS-based accounting standard (e.g., Bodle, Cybinski, and Monem 2016; Dayanandan et al. 2016; Krismiaji, Aryani, and Suhardianto 2016), board governance (e.g., Krismiaji, Arvani, and Suhardianto 2016), dividend policy (e.g., Sirait and Siregar 2014), corporate governance (e.g., Kwon, Lee, and Ki 2014), e-commerce competence (e.g., Chanawongse, Poonpol, and Poonpool 2011), private information and monitoring (e.g., Beatty, Scott Liao, and Weber 2010), female directors (e.g., Srinidhi, Gul, and

-Tsui 2011), Amortization and impairment of goodwill (e.g., Hulzen et al. 2011), audit committee (e.g., Inaam and Khamoussi 2016; Krishnan, Wen, and Zhao 2011), and audit quality (e.g., Inaam and Khamoussi 2016).
-In brief, accounting quality is determined by several factors and among them is the adoption of IFRS-based accounting standard and corporate governance.
+Several previous studies have identified several factors affecting the accounting quality: adoption of IFRS-based accounting standard (e.g., Bodle, Cybinski, and Monem 2016; Dayanandan et al. 2016; Krismiaji, Aryani, and Suhardjanto 2016), board governance (e.g., Krismiaji, Aryani, and Suhardjanto 2016), dividend policy (e.g., Sirait and Siregar 2014), corporate governance (e.g., Kwon, Lee, and Ki 2014), e-commerce competence (e.g., Chanawongse, Poonpol, and Poonpool 2011), private information and monitoring (e.g., Beatty, Scott Liao, and Weber 2010), female directors (e.g., Srinidhi, Gul, and Tsui 2011), Amortization and impairment of goodwill (e.g., Hulzen et al. 2011), audit committee (e.g., Inaam and Khamoussi 2016; Krishnan, Wen, and Zhao 2011), and audit quality (e.g., Inaam and Khamoussi 2016).
+In brief, accounting quality is determined by several factors and among them is the adoption of IFRSbased accounting standard and corporate governance.